Hi! I am Tianyi :)

 [Talk] The Lock-in Hypothesis: Stagnation by Algorithm (May 2025)

-[Talk] Representative Social Choice: From Learning Theory to AI Alignment (Dec 2024)
+[Talk] Representative Social Choice (Dec 2024)

 [Talk] Value Alignment: History, Frontiers, and Open Problems (Jun 2024)